 - Timeline for return.
-Many retail stores offer a 14 day return policy.
+Many retail stores offer a 14-day return policy.
 But because of shipping and processing, this is not a realistic timeline for auto parts eCommerce, especially when it comes to handling oversized parts.
-Did you know that that this article by Entrepreneur found a decrease in returns with an increase in time for return?

 - Who is paying shipping?
-Hidden fees are the worst, and would likely discourage your customers from purchasing with you again.
+Hidden fees are the worst and will likely discourage your customers from purchasing with you again.
 Tell them upfront in your policy who is responsible for paying return shipping.
-Sometimes it’s a good idea to pay for shipping for shipping under a certain threshold, since it’ll improve the customer’s experience.
+Sometimes it’s a good idea to pay for shipping under a certain threshold since it’ll improve the customer’s experience.

-Having a return policy is more important now than ever—the UPS study shows that 70% of automotive eCommerce shoppers view a retailer’s return policy before making purchases, further indicating the importance of returns in driving purchasing decisions.
-It also indicates that automotive shoppers are far less likely to return products than the general online consumer—27% compared to the 62% of general online consumers.
+Having a return policy is more important now than ever— Invesp shows that 67% of eCommerce shoppers view a retailer’s return policy before making purchases, further indicating the importance of returns in driving purchasing decisions.

-When you handle the process correctly, you can reduce the number of returns and not take as much of a loss.
-In fact, hassle-free returns can be a chance to gain loyal customers that keep coming back to shop with YOU!
+With the right shipping processes in place, you can reduce the number of parts returns, decrease parts obsolescence, improve customer satisfaction, and lower the impact of sales loss.
+Hassle-free returns can be a chance for your parts department to gain loyal customers that keep coming back to buy from you.

 Want to learn how you can maximize your profits online?
 Download our free guide “How to Reduce Chargebacks” to get expert tips on how you can identify fraudulent orders and reduce the chances of losing potential parts sales.
 Once you can master these, your parts department will be running like a well-oiled machine.